yili18/bitcoin_arbitrage_oppr/README.md

 **First, collect data**

-Use Pandas and Pathlib liabrary to import functions
+Use >"Pandas" and Pathlib liabrary to import functions

 Use read_csv to read the csv file